Our residency programme is based on three core principles: archives, community and nature.

 ❊ Writing routines

-❊ Viewing and discussing works by other artists and archival projects
+❊ Viewing and discussing artistic and archival projects

 ❊ Practical activities to activate our archives